kontist/kontist.github.io/docs.markdown

 ```

 *Note*: Using the PKCE flow will not grant you refresh tokens, even if you specify the `offline` scope.
 In order to renew an access token when using this authorization flow, you can use the [method described below](#renewing-access-tokens-with-pkce).
+The above restriction does not apply if you are using a custom scheme for your application (and thus for your `redirect_uri`, e.g. `my-app://callback-uri`).

 ### Renewing access tokens with PKCE